Home > Resources > Recover deleted data files on Android

 Step 3: Choose Android file types to scan

-In next window, you'll be prompted to select which types of data you want this Android file recovery software to search. please pick only the types you wish to recover, so we can speeds up the scan process.
+In next window, you'll be prompted to select which types of data you want this Android file recovery software to search.
+Check the data and click the Next to go on.

 Step 4: Gain root permission for a complete scan